December 2025

 Despite the headwinds to our movement, GoodPower is thriving.

-annual budget, a 100% increase since 2023.
+annual budget, a 100% increase since 2023

-Launched the highly regarded Good Data Lab led by PhD-level scientists on staff
+Grew the highly regarded Good Data Lab led by PhD-level scientists on staff

-Launched the Better Lab to house GoodPower’s creativity, innovation and imagination to win and scale success
+Launched the Better Lab to house GoodPower’s creativity, innovation, and imagination to win and scale success

 Our programs: